christian-bick/edugraph-classify-qwen3vl/README.md

 This script creates a new spot VM instance on GCP with a single GPU, and starts the training process using the Docker image from Step 1.
 The VM's startup script will automatically pull the image and run the training.
-The training data will be loaded from the Hugging Face Hub.
+The training data will be loaded automatically from Huggingface.

 ```bash
 bash gcp/run_on_vm.sh